What are some tangible signs of spiritual thirst?

 - The man was ready to respond to God’s offer of grace through Philip’s gospel explanation.

-I found a tiny book called Miracle Conversions (Vince Esterman, p 26-27, 2002) that captured my attention this week.
-I use Esterman’s outline for my signs of spiritual thirst, and fill it in with my own commentary.
+I found a tiny book called Miracle Conversions (Vince Esterman, p 26-27, 2002) use Esterman’s outline for my signs of spiritual thirst, and fill it in with my own commentary.

 1. He was returning from a special trip to Jerusalem.